Avbillie/README.md-Generator/README.md

 You will be presented with a series of prompts that will input your responses into the designated sections of the readme.md file.

 ## License

-This project is licensed under the GNU General Public License v2.0 - see the file [LICENSE.md](/LICENSE.md) for details
+This project is licensed under the MIT License - see the file [LICENSE.md](/LICENSE.md) for details

 ## Contributing